16 Quick and Easy Asian Recipes for Dinner Tonight

 You don’t need to go to a Korean restaurant (or have a Korean grandmother) to make Korean Bulgogi, a fantastic version of Korean bbq beef.
 But you do want to let the meat stand in the marinade at least 8 hours for best flavor, so grab a few minutes in the morning or the night before you plan to cook to get it started.
 At dinner time, all you do is brown the meat briefly on a grill pan or in a frying pan.
 Serve the beef with lettuce (if you want to make wraps), and kimchi.

 Who needs a Chinese takeout dish when you’ve got a healthy, easy Asian recipe like 6-Ingredient Orange Chicken that’s ready in only 20 minutes?

 Quick Asian dinner recipes under 45 minutes

-Adding a few more minutes to your prep and cooking time compared to the 30-minute category opens up the possibilities of crowd-pleasing grain bowls, one with a Korean bent and the second with pan-Asian-inspired flavors.
+Adding a few more minutes to your prep and cooking time compared to the 30-minute category opens up the possibilities of crowd-pleasing grain bowls, the first with pan-Asian-inspired flavors and the second one with a Korean bent.
 There’s also a classic Chinese recipe for a noodle dish with shrimp and fresh vegetables, and a simple South Indian curry.